katagaki/Tsugi2/README.md

 ### What works
 - Viewing bus stops and bus arrival times
-- Viewing of bus service routes (rudimentary support)
+- Viewing of bus service routes (with thanks to BusRouter SG for the polyline data)
 - Searching bus stops
 - Quickly getting information about nearby bus stops
 - Adding, reordering, and deleting Locations (previously known as Favorites)